 WHAT is it that so appeals to us about implausible animal cooperation?
 We humans seem to have a great hunger for the wolf to dwell with the lamb.
 Is this a vision of paradise?
 An alternative to our deep-seated fear that we are all either predator or prey?
 Whatever is at work, it is evident that we find stories of interspecies relationships deeply satisfying.
 [Sarah Ellis]

-AMERICAN businessman and philanthropist Alan B. Slifka funded the first printed issue of Coexist Magazine and continued to support the website up to his death last year at the age of 81.
+AMERICAN businessman and philanthropist Alan B. Slifka funded the first printed issue of Coexist Magazine and continued to support the website up to his death in February 2011 at the age of 81.
 Slifka, a passionate advocate of the coexistence ideal, had earlier founded The Coexistence Initiative.

 Together with sociologist Eugene Wiener, Slifka in 1989 co-founded The Abraham Fund Initiatives, named for the common ancestor of Arabs and Jews, and remained chairman of the organization from the start.
 This was the first nonprofit organization dedicated to furthering coexistence between Israel’s Arab and Jewish citizens, funded by a substantial annual grant for joint community projects.